paulvmking/Wanderers-Way/README.md

    4. **As a new user I expect to be able to sign up to services.**
   - **Register now** button located on the **homepage** for ability to sign up to services immediately this is also located on the main **destinations** page.

+   5. **As a new user I expect to be able to contact the business to ask question prior to signing up.**
+  - The **contact page** is labelled in the navigation menu and easy to find.
+  - Upon clicking on contact tab the user will find a simple 3 step form with the ability to ask a question but **no requirement** to sign up.

 ## Usability

 - I shared the website with friends and family and recieved feedback from them stating the site was eay to use,